-Many successful business owners and professionals are so busy taking care of their customers, shareholders, bankers, employees, and suppliers, they neglect to take care of proper estate planning and wealth preservation for their own family.
+Many successful investors, business owners and professionals are so busy dealing with brokers, tomers, shareholders, bankers, employees, and suppliers, they neglect to take care of proper estate planning and wealth preservation for their own family.

 This is reminiscent of what happened in my family.
 Like many people in those days (and currently), my parents simply didn't discuss financial matters or what would happen if something untoward happened to one of them.